Maternity leave and the new Child Care Subsidy

 “It is also great that Daisy will still have the opportunity to continue to have access to early learning, especially as she starts school next year,and build her social skills and further extend on the learning and fun things we do at home.”

-In preparation for the Child Care Subsidy, which comes into effect on 2 July 2018, Kirsty said she had used the Goodstart Estimator
+In preparation for the Child Care Subsidy, which started on 2 July 2018, Kirsty said she had used the Goodstart Estimator

 and had mapped out changes to her family situation and activity levels, which she would update within her myGov account.

 “Within the coming year we will have a lot of changes, including me starting to study while I’m still on maternity leave, and returning to work, as well as our baby starting child care and my older daughter starting school,” she said.